 This docket does not contemplate any cost recovery for the purchase of renewable attributes or TRECs.
-Therefore, any purchase of TRECs would be subject to Commission review for prudency as an issue separate from the purchased power contract.
+Therefore, any purchase of TRECs would be subject to our review for prudency as an issue separate from the purchased power contract.

-As such, staff recommends the Commission approve FPL's petition for approval of modification to its existing renewable energy contract with SWA.
+As set forth herein, we approve FPL's petition for approval of modification to its existing renewable energy contract with the SWA.
 Payments for energy are expected to produce savings of between \$60.2 and \$72.4 million over the term of the contract.
-In addition, upon a showing by FPL that expenses for purchased power under the negotiated renewable energy contract were reasonable and prudently incurred, FPL should be permitted to recover those costs through the fuel clause.
+In addition, upon a showing by FPL that expenses for purchased power under the negotiated renewable energy contract were reasonable and prudently incurred, FPL shall be permitted to recover those costs through the fuel clause.